rdacomp/CollapseOS/tools/cfspack/README.md

 The blob is spit to stdout.
 If there are subdirectories, they will be prefixes to the filenames under it.

+`cfspack` takes an optional second argument, a "fnmatch" pattern.
+If specified, only files patching the pattern will be included.

 The program errors out if a file name is too long (> 26 bytes) or too big (> 0x10000 - 0x20 bytes).